leon4rd/test/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## Why did the barber win the race?
+He took a short cut.